 TIAA provides free, one-on-one retirement planning advice for participants.
 This planning can consider all sources of retirement income, including Social Security, TRA, Supplemental Retirement, Tax Sheltered Annuities, private saving, retirement assets from previous employment, etc. The TIAA-CREF counselors can help you determine whether you have adequate assets to retire, assist you in rearranging your asset allocations for retirement, explain the tax consequences of retirement decisions, and explain in detail your options for taking retirement income (annuities, installments, lump sum withdrawals, etc.).
-Contact the TIAA-CREF, make sure your beneficiary designations are up to date.
+Contact the TIAA office soon to set up an appointment- 1-800-682-8969.
+When meeting with TIAA-CREF, make sure your beneficiary designations are up to date.